 A & B group race-pace rides start near the Spinners’ paved parking area and ride clockwise around Perimeter Road, escorted by a Greenville County Sheriff’s deputy.
 A & B group participants are asked to donate $5 to reimburse the costs of the police, porta-potties and the lease on the property.

 The C-Country Loop rides, which vary in distance and pace, will start from the “Club Loop” Drive area.
 These rides are led by ride leader volunteers to help maintain the posted pace and ensure safety for all riders.
+There is no fee to participate in the C-Country Loop rides.

 A & B pace/Perimeter Road lap rides gather here:

-B Perimeter Road Ride ($5 donation)
+A & B Perimeter Road Ride ($5 donation)

 Distance: 7.2-mile loops around Perimeter Road